 - Billing rate levels

 - Per item price levels

 - Reporting: industry-specific reporting, business planner, forecasting, previous reconciliation reports, balance sheet by class

 - Job costing: batch invoice time and expense; from one window, view unbilled time and expense form; change order tracking, and estimate to PO

 - Build assembly, unit of measure, inventory center

 - Sales order to PO invoice, current availability tracking, sales orders/back order tracking

 - Five simulation users in a data file

 Your QuickBooks Consulting Service

-To solve your everyday small business accounting needs, a powerful, robust, but simple solution is QuickBooks Pro.
+Therefore, to solve your everyday small business accounting needs, a powerful, robust, but simple solution is QuickBooks Pro.
 To receive guidance, suggestions, and tips, contact the QuickBooks experts at Fourlane.